helxplatform/grader-api/README.md

 ```

 It is assumed that you've configured your .env properly.
 This includes the expectation that a Postgres
-instance, Gitea Assist, message broker, and celery worker(s) are all configured and running.
+instance, Gitea Assist, a Redis instance, and celery worker(s) are all configured and running.

 ### Documentation
 The OpenAPI UI is accessible under /docs.
 To login, first use the login endpoint to get access/refresh tokens.